NorthernBunny/NorthernBunny.github.io/_posts/2026-05-31-Setting-Up-Wired-IP-CAM.md

 To clean up the aesthetics, I am currently tucking the cable run beneath the vinyl siding track using **7mm Coaxial Nail Clips** to anchor it out of sight, and I am using clear **Command Outdoor Window Clips** to hold the wire perfectly flush inside the window frame.

-The camera is officially live, the 4K local playback timeline is working flawlessly, and I’ve already kicked off my very first weather time-lapse!
+So at this point, the camera is officially live, the 4K local playback is working well, and I’ve already kicked off my very first weather time-lapse!
+The question is, after spending about $400, and executing substantially more effort than deploying a wireless indoor, or even a wireless outdoor camera, is it worth it?